 In Ireland, there are two types of land titles – Land Registry title (Registered) and Registry of Deeds title (Unregistered).
 The first case includes the complete documentation related to the property that has to be shown while selling the property.
 The latter consists of properties where the title is built over the years.
 It includes Deeds of conveyance for selling/transferring of freehold-unregistered land or Deeds of Assignment.

 Freehold property is available in high interests with the complete liberty of the owner.
 Whereas a freehold property incurs much less interest and the ownership lasts for a limited term where we get to see a landlord-tenant relationship.

 According to Section 2 of the Statute of Frauds (Ireland) Act, 1695, a written contract is mandatory for the land sale.
 The agreement deals with various documents dealing with names and addresses of parties, price and deposit, date, etc.

 Most solicitors recommend some essential inquiries before and after signing the contract.
 The pre-contractual ones are:

 Apart from the house cost, there are several other charges you must pay.

-Buying a property consists of decision-making along with legal compliances.
+Buying a property consists of decision-making along with legal compliance.
 That’s why consulting a trusted solicitor is the best way to deal with the whole conveyance.
 We can ease your journey of legal process to your dream home.